ECB chief was overinterpreted by markets: sources

 Draghi's comments on Tuesday, taken as a hawkish swing, sent the euro and bond yields sharply higher.

-The sources said Draghi wanted to acknowledge the recent, strong economic data and prepare the market for an autumn decision on the future of the ECB's 2.3 trillion euros bond-buying programme but without making any commitment.
+The sources said Draghi wanted to acknowledge the recent, strong economic data and prepare the market for a possible autumn decision on the future of the ECB's 2.3 trillion euros bond-buying programme but without making any commitment.

 He also wanted to note that the ECB will not automatically ease policy due to the current slowdown in inflation, which is seen at 1.2 percent in June and is expected to hover around that level next year.